Trevors Automata Photo Link

 The Starting Point of an Automaton

 I start by sketching out my vision from various designs and ideas I come across.
 The design phase is critical, as it determines the complexity of the mechanism and the aesthetic appeal of the finished piece.
 I use mostly repurposed wood as my primary material to make my marvels.
 I try to be environmentally aware in my art and depends on what hardwood i can get my hands on.
-My main choice it Oak and Teak type woods due to their colour and grain,
+My main choice it Oak and Teak type woods due to their colour and grain.

 The Prototype